Jenniferazeng/hyphenateinc.github.io/pages/server/server_upload_and_download_files.md

 # Platform API

-The Platform API document that needs to be used during the file upload and download integration is detailed and can be tested online by using the [Chat Platform API](http://api-docs.easemob.com/) embedded in the documentation.
+The Platform API document that needs to be used during the file upload and download integration is detailed and can be tested online by using the [Platform API](http://api-docs.easemob.com/) embedded in the documentation.

 <table border="1" cellspacing="0" bordercolor="#000000">
   <tr>